Strange Recipes

 Matcha Spring Pea Cheesecake with Black Sesame Crust (Sous-Vide)

-Sweet spring peas and ceremonial matcha share a grassy, vegetal chlorophyll backbone that makes this Taiwanese-inspired cheesecake taste impossibly fresh and deeply complex — like a garden decided to become dessert.
-A toasted black sesame and glutinous rice flour crust adds roasted umami depth that anchors the whole thing, while sous-vide cooking keeps the filling impossibly silky without a single crack.
+Sweet spring peas and ceremonial matcha share a grassy, vegetal chlorophyll backbone that makes this Taiwanese-inspired cheesecake taste impossibly fresh and deeply complex, like a garden decided to become dessert.
+A toasted black sesame and glutinous rice flour crust brings roasted umami depth that anchors the whole thing, while sous-vide cooking keeps the filling impossibly silky without a single crack.
 If you've ever wondered what 'green' actually tastes like, this is it.